rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring/content.md

 ### systemstat
 I found [systemstat](https://github.com/unrelentingtech/systemstat) to be a good mix of a simple enough API and all the features I wanted.
 That's pretty much all I have to say about it I guess.
 Kind of underwhelming after writing so much about Heim.
 Oh well.

+*Note: The rest of this post contains a bunch of Rust code snippets, but don't worry, you don't necessarily need to understand the code in them to follow the post.
+They're just for extra context.*

-So I made [a struct](https://github.com/rotoclone/system-stats-dashboard/blob/0.1.0/src/stats.rs#L17) to store the stats in and used systemstat to fill it to the brim with delicious stats.
+I made [a struct](https://github.com/rotoclone/system-stats-dashboard/blob/0.1.0/src/stats.rs#L17) to store the stats in and used systemstat to fill it to the brim with delicious stats.

 ```rust
 use chrono::{DateTime, Local};